ilana-eizhviertina/lern-ebpf/README.md

 This repository contains a complete development environment for writing and running eBPF programs using Golang.

 📚 Learning Resource:
 I am building this repository while learning from the book ["Learning eBPF" by Liz Rice](https://www.oreilly.com/library/view/learning-ebpf/9781098135119/).
-I use her examples as a foundation, implementing them in Go and extending them with my own custom additions and logic.
+I use examples from the book as a foundation, implementing them in Go and extending them with my own custom additions and logic.
 Please note that the implementation varies significantly from the book.

 ---